ossobv/planb/README.rst

   planb-swiftsync.* files.)
 * RFE: Standardize stdout/stderr output from Rsync/Exec success (and
   prepend "> " to output) to be more in line with failure.
-* RFE: Split off retention config into reusable config.
-Add "default" config to hostgroup so the fileset can use that unless it is overridden.
 * RFE: Add possibility to feed back snapshot size from the individual Transport instead of using dutree.
 Parsing the swiftsync listings is fast after all.
 * FIX: Add uwsgi-uid==djangoq-uid check?
 * FIX: try django_q>0.1 and fix the async() and await() keywords which won't work in python3.7 anymore
-* Alter HostGroup:

-  - use fs-name and human-name
-  - use asciifield for fs-name?
-* Alter Fileset:

-  - use fs-name and optionally human-name
-  - use asciifield for fs-name?
 * Replace the exception mails for common errors (like failing rsync) to use mail_admins style mail.
 * After using mail_admins style mail, we can start introducing mail digests
   instead: daily summary of backup successes and failures.
-* Split off the subparts of the Fileset to separate configs:
-  - retention-config
-  - host-status (use this as main enqueue-view?)
-* Use hostgroup+hostname in more places.
-Right now the friendly_name is too short.
-Also, use unique_together, so the friendlyname can be reused.
 * Replace the "daily report" hack with a signal-receiver.
 * Clarify why there's a /contrib/ and a /planb/contrib/ directory.